foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

       :align: center
       :width: 6in

 Systems using TF-A (ie, i.MX 8M*) are slightly different.
-The following diagrams describes the secure boot sequence with a succint description of the Yocto Project meta layer's configuration for i.MX 8MM based platforms with TF-A:
+The following diagrams describes the secure boot sequence with a succinct description of the Yocto Project meta-layer's configuration for i.MX 8MM based platforms with TF-A:

    .. figure:: /_static/imx8-secure-boot.png
       :align: left
       :width: 8in

 The communication path to gain access from userland to RPMB via the pseudo trusted application (PTA) follows the OP-TEE standard convention for PTAs (as the image below describes).
 Userland uses ``libteec`` to issue an ioctl call to the Linux TEE driver, which in turn transitions the processor to its secure state and calls the application entrypoint.

 With this in mind, ``fiovb`` is implemented as a secured user application instead of a PTA.